Can Too Much Screen Time Impact Children’s Health and Vision?

 - 20-20-20 rule: make sure your child takes a 20-second break every 20 minutes and views something 20 feet away.

 - Avoid fast-paced programs and any violent content.

 - Make sure to turn off screens (including television) and other devices when not in use.

 - Refrain from using media as the primary method of calming your child.
 Although there are cases when media is a useful soothing strategy, doing so regularly can lead to problems with setting limits and can hinder a child’s emotional regulation.

 - Make sure that your child doesn’t use his or her digital device one hour before bedtime.

 Technology is the present and the future.
 By following these measures and tips, you’ll go a long way toward keeping your tech-savvy child seeing clearly and feeling healthy for many years to come.

 Make sure to schedule an annual eye exams to ensure that your child’s eyes are healthy and seeing well.
-Dr. Carole Burns will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.
+Our doctors will perform special tests and provide suggestions to reduce the risk and symptoms of computer eye strain.

-Any of our great doctors at Professional VisionCare at the Myopia Management Center At Professional Vision Care evaluates and treats patients throughout Lewis Center, Westerville, Johnstown, and Northeast Columbus in Ohio
+Any of our great doctors at Professional VisionCare at the Myopia Management Clinic At Professional Vision Care evaluates and treats patients throughout Lewis Center, Westerville, Johnstown, and Northeast Columbus in Ohio